yusuke-dna/cadnano-tools/README.md

 ## Seeding Domain Tracer

-The `Seeding Domain Tracer` is a Python script that assists users in the manual optimization of the breaking points of staples in a DNA origami design.
-It assigns staple colors based on their status:
+The `Seeding Domain Tracer` is a Python script that assists users in the manual optimisation of the breaking points of staples in a DNA origami design.
+It assigns staple colours based on their status:

-- **Staples without ends:** These are left uncolored, appearing as the default dark grey.
+- **Staples without ends:** These are left uncoloured, appearing as the default dark grey.
-- **Staples with a length above 80 nt:** These are colored magenta.
+- **Staples with a length above 80 nt:** These are coloured magenta. (adjust to your policy by modifying length_max in trace_domain().)
+- **Staples with a length above 20 nt:** These are coloured yellow. (adjust to your policy by modifying length_min in trace_domain().)
-- **Staples with > 13 nt continuous hybridization to the scaffold:** These are colored blue.
+- **Staples with > 13 nt continuous hybridization to the scaffold:** These are coloured blue.
-- **Staples with > 11 nt continuous hybridization to the scaffold:** These are colored cyan.
+- **Staples with > 11 nt continuous hybridization to the scaffold:** These are coloured cyan.
-- **Staples without seeding domains:** These are colored red.
+- **Staples without seeding domains:** These are coloured red.

 ### How to Use